(612) 543-8106 | firstname.lastname@example.org

 (612) 543-8105 | email@example.com

-An avid hiker and runner as well as a mother of three teens, our enthusiastic Executive Director only seems to slow down when she’s absorbed in a great book.
-Among her favorites is Elizabeth Strout’s Olive Kitteridge and Sue Monk Kidd’s Invention of Wings.
-Growing up in Jasper, Indiana, she visited the public library nearly every week, checking out Judy Blume titles and Nancy Drew mysteries, swapping them with her twin sister.
+As a mother of three teens, our enthusiastic Executive Director only seems to slow down when she’s absorbed in a great book.
+Among her favorites is Matthew Desmond’s Evicted: Poverty and Profit in the American City and Tommy Orange’s There There.

 After serving four years on the FHCL Board of Directors, Kristi became the Executive Director in 2014.
 She brings a passion for libraries and two decades of fundraising, marketing and management experience to her role leading the organization.
 Previously at AchieveMpls, Kristi led the development team through a transformative, multimillion-dollar fundraising effort.
 Earlier in her career, she spent several years in global sales and business development roles at Siemens, Eastman Kodak and British Petroleum.
-Kristi is an active volunteer in the Twin Cities community and the Minneapolis Public Schools.
-She is former Board Treasurer for Community Emergency Service and holds a Bachelor of Science in Marketing from Indiana University’s Kelley School of Business.
+Kristi is an active Twins Cities volunteer and the former Board Treasurer for Community Emergency Service.
+She holds a Bachelor of Science in Marketing from Indiana University’s Kelley School of Business.